UAlberta-CMPUT401/f24project-Bleeding-Heart-Art-Space/docs/project-requirements.md

 ## Similar Products

   - [SignUpGenius - Football SignUps](https://www.signupgenius.com/go/5080d45aaa928a6fd0-soccer2#/)
-    - Volunteer Management System Host (SignUpGenius)
+    - Volunteer Management System Host (SignUpGenius).
-    - Calendar format can be used as inspiration for scheduling tasks
+    - Calendar format can be used as inspiration for scheduling tasks.

   - [Timecounts - Bleeding Heart](https://timecounts.app/bleedingheart)
-    - Volunteer Management System Host (Timecounts)
+    - Volunteer Management System Host (Timecounts).
-    - This is our client’s previous system
+    - This is our client’s previous system.
-    - The color palette can be used as inspiration for our system
+    - The color palette can be used as inspiration for our system.

 ## Open-source Projects

   - [OpenVolunteerPlatform](https://github.com/aerogear/OpenVolunteerPlatform)
-    - Automate and optimize work of volunteers for organization or charity
+    - Automate and optimize work of volunteers for organization or charity.
-    - Some of their functionalities include: reports and statistics for admins, management panel, automatic scheduling, producing reports and collecting feedback from the field
+    - Some of their functionalities include: reports and statistics for admins, management panel, automatic scheduling, producing reports and collecting feedback from the field.
+    - The automatic scheduling and management panel can be used as inspiration for our system.

   - [Engles System](https://github.com/engelsystem/engelsystem)
-    - System to coordinate large amount of helpers and shifts for big events
+    - System to coordinate large amount of helpers and shifts for big events.
-    - Some of their functionalities include: shifts that are organized through filters, multi language coverage, exports shifts to ical, reward system, Q and A section, 2 factor authentication
+    - Some of their functionalities include: shifts that are organized through filters, multi language coverage, exports shifts to ical, reward system, Q and A section, 2 factor authentication.
+    - Perhaps the filtering and exporting functionalities of the shifts can be used as inpiration to our project.

 ## Techincal Resources